Q&A (Skippered Trips)

 +Would you recommend hiring a boat from one of the islands of the Cyclades?

-I understand that with so much information online there might be information presenting everything nice, calm and easy however this information to my opinion is misleading.
+We understand that with so much information online there might be information presenting everything nice, calm and easy however this information to our opinion is misleading.
 We try to provide vacation that is pleasant, relaxing and an experience to remember.
 Weather in the Cyclades most of the times may be quite windy and if this is the case, this would result to an unpleasant vacation experience.

 Athens can give you the potential to plan according to the weather, meaning either head towards the Cyclades if the weather is nice or visit the hidden gems of the Saronic, which are equally beautiful when you are visiting with a boat.